AronBA/q3Extension/README.md

 ## Contribution

 Contributions are welcome!
 Feel free to submit pull requests or open issues for any feature requests or bugs.

----

-This README provides a high-level overview of the VS Code extension and instructions for users and developers alike.